sebdehne/DehneEVSE-Firmware/README.md

   - notify server as soon as a change in voltage is detected
 - measure and report Proximity Pilot (PP) to server
 - measure and report real-time charging load (voltage & current) for all three phases

-Using the measured charging-load, the server calculates how much charging-current is allowed at a time to enable load-sharing between multiple charging-stations (or to disable charging when energy prices are too high) and sends the max charging current back to this controller.

 Dependencies:
 - [WiFiNINA](https://github.com/arduino-libraries/WiFiNINA)